Nonparametric extensions of randomized response for private confidence sets: Abstract

 \section{Abstract}

-This work derives methods for performing nonparametric, nonasymptotic statistical inference for population parameters under the constraint of local differential privacy (LDP).
-Given observations $(X_1, \dots, X_n)$ with mean $\mu^\star$ that are privatized into $(Z_1, \dots, Z_n)$, we introduce confidence intervals (CI) and time-uniform confidence sequences (CS) for $\mu^\star \in \mathbb R$ when only given access to the privatized data.
-We introduce a nonparametric and sequentially interactive generalization of Warner's famous ``randomized response'' mechanism, satisfying LDP for arbitrary bounded random variables, and then provide CIs and CSs for their means given access to the resulting privatized observations.
-We extend these CSs to capture time-varying (non-stationary) means, and conclude by illustrating how these methods can be used to conduct private online A/B tests.
+This work derives methods for performing nonparametric, nonasymptotic statistical inference for population means under the constraint of local differential privacy (LDP).
+Given bounded observations $(X_1, \dots, X_n)$ with mean $\mu^\star$ that are privatized into $(Z_1, \dots, Z_n)$, we present confidence intervals (CI) and time-uniform confidence sequences (CS) for $\mu^\star$ when only given access to the privatized data.
+To achieve this, we study a nonparametric and sequentially interactive generalization of Warner's famous ``randomized response'' mechanism, satisfying LDP for arbitrary bounded random variables, and then provide CIs and CSs for their means given access to the resulting privatized observations.
+For example, our results yield private analogues of Hoeffding's inequality in both fixed-time and time-uniform regimes.
+We extend these Hoeffding-type CSs to capture time-varying (non-stationary) means, and conclude by illustrating how these methods can be used to conduct private online A/B tests.